SPEAKING WITHOUT USING WORDS

 Of course all of this will be a completely natural setting for our pilgrims.
 We will keep the traditional pilgrims in the decor for this farm.
 They are definitely part of the story.
 The pilgrims were the ones to tell us how they to grow corn.
 They learned the skill from the native Indians.

-But, come on, really; why would I even think of going from the sleek/classic/modern upscale designs that are now so popular and so loved and trendy (which I usually like to display,) right into a transformation to a farmhouse traditional look for our Thanksgiving feast this year?
+Come on, really?
+Why would I even think of going from the sleek/classic/modern upscale designs that are now so popular, loved and trendy (which I usually like to display,) right into a transformation to a farmhouse traditional look for our Thanksgiving feast this year?

 Because; I’m probably feeling a bit nostalgic toward memories of the farm life I had as a child.
 Also; I’m not yet over and done with all the fun our family recently shared with the grand-kids during The Feast of Tabernacles.
 We all went out to visit a working farm and had a blast.